ortizo-117/SCI_Map/README.md

 ## Data Structure

-Your data should be organized following BIDS conventions:
+Your data should be organized following BIDS conventions.
+Ensure your naming schemes are consistent subject folders and image names (e.g. all subject folders are labeled as sub-xx where xx is the subject number, and all anatomical images follow a similar structure of sub-xx_T1w.nii.gz).
+Refer to datastructure below or refer to https://bids.neuroimaging.io/index.html

 ## Repository Purpose and Processing Pipeline